DerGoogler/MMRL/docs/ModConf/README.md

 ## Diff. between `require` and `import`

-With `require` you only can import predefined libaries, you can't includes files with this method anymore.
+With `require` you only can import predefined libaries.
+You can't include files with this method anymore.

 ```js
 const React = require("react");